ChaosKid42/xmpp-http-upload/README.rst

   Allow cross-origin access to all endpoints unconditionally.
 This is needed to allow web clients to use the upload feature.

+``EXPIRE_DAYS``
+  If set to a value greater than 0 xhu.py will remove all files older than the given number of days.

 Issues, Bugs, Limitations
 =========================